KarelOmab/Drumpler/README.md

 ## Contributing

-Contributions to `Noggin` are welcome!
+Contributions to `Drumpler` are welcome!
 Please follow the standard fork-branch-PR workflow.

 ## License